Mount Gibbs + Louis Peak by Rennie Peak via Louis Lake / 吉布斯山

 We re-entered the forest, and the trail soon gave way to the snow.
 A brief scramble later took us up to the snowy Louis Lake.
 Then we crossed the outlet and snowshoed along the west shore.

-We had aimed for the southwest end of the water.
-Then from there, we climbed up Louis Peak’s steep east slopes.
-After going through a few sketchy spots, the terrain became more manageable.
+The goal was to hug the shoreline to the southwest edge of the water.
+Then, from there, we climbed up Louis Peak’s steep east slopes.
+After navigating through several sketchy spots, the terrain became more manageable.

 See more trip photos here.